ayabarrera/cprg-218-lab-ALYANNABARRERA/recipes.md

 - Lettuce
 - Tomato
 - Mayonnaise
+- Grilled onions

 Instructions:
 1. Preheat grill to medium-high heat.
 2. Season chicken breasts with salt and pepper and drizzle with olive oil.
 3. Grill chicken for 5-7 minutes per side or until cooked through.
+4. Add onions to grill, about 5 minutes.
-4. Top each chicken breast with a slice of Swiss cheese and let melt.
+5. Top each chicken breast with a slice of Swiss cheese and let melt.
-5. Toast hamburger buns on the grill.
+6. Toast hamburger buns on the grill.
-6. Assemble sandwiches with chicken, lettuce, tomato, and mayonnaise.
+7. Assemble sandwiches with chicken, lettuce, tomato, grilled onions, and mayonnaise.

 ## Desserts
 ### Chocolate Chip Cookies